biowpn/bioweapon/_posts/2023-11-11-printing-aggregates.md

 ## Code generation

 Some teams tackle this problem by using *code generation*.
 They define the structs in an external schema file, usually in an easy-to-parse format like `csv`, `json` or `yaml`, or some interface definition language (IDL).
-Then, a program reads these schema files and generates C++ codes.
+Then, a program reads these schema files and generates C++ code.
 This is definitely a sound engineering strategy, and I've used it in production.

 There are some minor issues with code generation, though.

 * First, sometimes the structs are out of your control; for example, dependencies and third party libraries.
-You need to either manually add them to your schema file - which brings maintainence burden (ensure scheme file matches the actual definitions); or, enhance the code generator to parse C and/or C++ codes - which is complicating.
+You need to either manually add them to your schema file - which brings maintainence burden (ensure scheme file matches the actual definitions); or, enhance the code generator to parse C and/or C++ code - which is complicating.
 * Second, it complicates your workflow as it requires extra external tooling.
 It's fine if the code generator is a Python script; but it could also be some 3rd party library/program which you'll need to introduce dependency for and/or build that first.

 Alas, *I just want to print a god damn struct!* I don't want to introduce code generation to my project just because!